Palisade: Etymology

 Palisade derives from pale, from the Latin word pālus, meaning stake, specifically when used side by side to create a wood defensive wall.
+In turn, pālus derives from the Old Italic word palūts, which may possibly derive from the Proto-Indo-European word pelh, meaning pale or gray.

+(see 'pale', English: Etymology 2 on Wiktionary).

 Typical construction

 Typical construction consisted of small or mid-sized tree trunks aligned vertically, with as little free space in between as possible.
 The trunks were sharpened or pointed at the top, and were driven into the ground and sometimes reinforced with additional construction.
 The height of a palisade ranged from around a metre to as high as 3–4 m.
 As a defensive structure, palisades were often used in conjunction with earthworks.

 Palisades were an excellent option for small forts or other hastily constructed fortifications.
 Since they were made of wood, they could often be quickly and easily built from readily available materials.
 They proved to be effective protection for short-term conflicts and were an effective deterrent against small forces.
 However, because they were wooden constructions they were also vulnerable to fire and siege weapons.

 Often, a palisade would be constructed around a castle as a temporary wall until a permanent stone wall could be erected.